nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

  "Add Project Sequence Diagram")
  Link: [CreateProjectCommand.java](/src/main/java/seedu/duke/command/project/CreateProjectCommand.java)
-A project is created with a clear title and description of what the team is working on for delivery, as well as the project length and the sprint duration specified.
+A project is created with a clear title and description of what the team is working on for delivery, as well as the project length and the sprint duration specified. `ProjectManager` stores all the projects in a hash table with `projectID`, `project` as key,value pair.

+Before execution:
-Command executed by user `project /create -title <title> -desc <description> -dur <duration> -sd <sprint interval>` is passed, the following operations are implemented:
+1. Parse user input `project /create -title <title> -desc <description> -dur <duration> -sd <sprint interval>` into Command

-    * UI receives user input and passes it to Parser class.
-    * Parser checks if input format is valid, and executes a corresponding AddProjectCommand object.
-    * A new project is created, and added to project manager.
+    SCRUMptious will receive user input using the `Ui` class and parse it into `CreateProjectCommand` with `Parser` and `ProjectParser`.
+1. Execute CreateProjectCommand

+    SCRUMptious calls `Command.execute()` which will execute the command as mentioned in the implementation.

+Implementation:

+1. Prepare parameters
+    1. Extracts required arguements, to be passed as parameters for project creation.

+1. `projectManager.addProject()` adds a project using the parameters provided.

+1. Output to User

+    `printCreatedProject()` is then called to output the newly created Project in `addProj.toString` via `Ui .showToUserLn()`

+#### List Project
+All the projects added by the user are shown

 #### Select Project

+#### View Project

 ### Task
 #### Add Task
 A task is created following the creation of a project, with a clear title, description